 Once all documents for your application file have been received and your file is complete, the Admissions Committee will review your file and, on recommendation of the Committee, an interview can be scheduled.

 - Interviews are an integral and important part of the admission process.
-The interview is conducted either on-campus or by phone depending on each program’s policy
+The interview is conducted either via phone or Zoom depending on each program’s policy

 - The interview addresses a number of important matters or topics regarding an applicant’s potential fit for the program

-- They can include: educational experience, emotional maturity, personal readiness, future goals, and potential for success as a graduate student.
+- Interview topics include: educational experience, emotional maturity, personal readiness, future goals, and potential for success as a graduate student

 - Notification of the admissions decision is sent after the interview